-If you agree to take part, you will be asked to give your permission (consent) for your health records to be accessed by the research team.
+If you agree to take part in the data collection aspect of this study, you will be asked to give your permission (consent) for your health records to be accessed by the research team.
 After your consent has been provided, we will look at your records and collect data related to you and your babies during your pregnancy.
 This data will include information on the management option chosen for your pregnancy and how your pregnancy progressed.
-If you take part, you will not need to do anything other than give us permission to collect your data.
+If you take part in this aspect of the study, you will not need to do anything other than give us permission to collect your data.
 The care you receive will not be affected in any way.